 High use lawns may require twice per year aeration to keep them healthy and beautiful.
 However, the opposite is also true.
 If your lawn is lush, beautiful, and almost never has foot traffic, aerating every couple of years may be the best fit.
 It’s important to remember, aerating to often can cause way more harm than good for your lawn.
 If you’re unsure how often to aerate or what soil type you have, a turf care expert will assist you in determining your lawn care needs.

 When is the Best Time of Year to Aerate?

 Timing is everything when it comes to aeration.
 If you get aeration-happy at the wrong time, you could end up severely harming your lawn instead of helping it grow.
 To time it properly, you need to consider both the season and the weather conditions.

 Your season will be determined by the type of grass you have: you want to aerate at the beginning of the peak growing season.
 This will help your lawn quickly recover from the temporary damage aeration causes and promote maximum growth of the root system.
 If the grass is still completely brown, it is not the time to aerate!
 The grass should be greening first.
-For warm-season turf like Bahia, Bermuda, and St. Augustine, the time to aerate is in late spring or early summer.
-For cool season turf like creeping bentgrass, bluegrasses, and ryegrass, aerate in the fall.
+For warm-season turf like Bermuda, Buffalo, and St. Augustine, the time to aerate is in late spring or early summer.
+For cool season turf like fescue, bluegrasses, and ryegrass, aerate in the fall.